ginobilinie/infantSeg/README.md

 .........................................................................................................................................................................................................................................................

-<B>Here is a list of what the network related files mean, and for the below thre prototxt, I'd like to share some basic experience how to write them and where we need be careful:<B>
+<B>Here is a list of what the network related files mean, and for the below thre prototxt, I'd like to share some basic experience how to write them and where we need be careful:</B>

 a. infant_train_test.prototxt: define the network architecture</br>
 The architecture actually is not hard to define, </br>